top of page

 - Covers warning signs, faculty roles, school procedures, addressing suicide in the classroom, and reinforcing protective factors.

-For inquiries or to schedule training, contact Pat Breux, RN, BSN Ph: (607) 731-3521 Email: patbreux@outlook.com
+For inquiries or to schedule training, contact Pat Breux Ph: (607) 731-3521 Email: patbreux@outlook.com

 Training is a crucial step in saving lives and strengthening communities.